chris1111/HP-Probook-EliteBook-Package-Creator/README.md

 #### This Project is build on  May 19 2018 for trouble in Github I need to pushing agains today
 #### Sorry for the Users and Followers

-#### Update 29 June 2019 Support USB Creation on MacOS Catalina 10.15
+#### Update 14 July 2019
+- No need for RW tools because the Package supports RW in Catalina 10.15
+- New Background for the package

 #### Is a project to make easier installation of macOS on HP ProBook, EliteBook Laptop
 - Fully Support macOS Sierra 10.12, macOS High Sierra 10.13, macOS Mojave 10.14 and macOS Catalina 10.15